Getting the Most From Your 300 Hours of CFA® Exam Preparation

 Benjamin Finley, CFA, is one of hundreds of CFA charterholders we talked to when we were developing our eBook about what it takes to be successful.
 He has some good advice for your plan.
 “The final test day is not the only deadline you need to worry about.
 By assigning several deadlines along the entire span of your studying period by different tasks, such as reading, note taking, flashcards, and testing, as well as topics, such as equity, fixed income, and portfolio management, you will allow yourself less chance of falling behind.”
 Adds Brady Raanes, CFA, CFP, another charterholder we interviewed, “Begin studying early and be willing to study longer than you anticipated.”

-For effective study, we recommend following the Prepare > Practice > Perform® method of studying, starting with the prepare stage.
+For an effective study plan, we recommend following the Prepare > Practice > Perform® method of studying, starting with the prepare stage.

 In the prepare stage, you should dedicate anywhere from 90 to 120 hours, or 30 to 40% of your study time, to reading and listening to lectures.
 This stage is meant for absorbing information and examples of vocabulary, theory, concepts, and principles, and it will get you ready for the next vital stage.
 Before you learn how to do a calculation, you need to know what it is and what tools are required.
 You should also spread a little of your prepare activities throughout the 300 hours.
 The material you learn in your first weeks of study will stay with you better if you revisit it occasionally.